dtrebilco/glintercept/README.md

 _**Note:**_ You select the version of GLIntercept based on if the _application_ is x86 or x64 (64bit) - not if the operating system is 64 bit.

+_**Synergy Note:**_ GLIntercept uses key presses when doing some logging / debugging.
+The software Synergy conflicts with the key reading - so disable Synergy when using these features of GLIntercept.

 Then after installation, simply copy the opengl32.dll and a gliConfig.ini file from the install directory to the executable folder of the application you want to intercept OpenGL calls.